 Greg Graze & Brad Williams

 Join us as we walk through Wayne Grudem’s book, “Politics According to the Bible.”
 The focus of this study and our interactive discussion will be to have a firmer understanding of Scripture and the role that a follower of Christ takes in our political system.
 Additionally, our class will have an emphasis on building relationships and growing in Christ through service, outreach, small group, and spending time with one another outside of Sunday morning.

 Ken Rutherford & Jeffrey Stables

-We are a highly interactive, discussion-based class that’s doing a topic-by-topic study insystematic theology.
-The class’s balanced and casual format invites deep thinkers and the uninitiated, and all ages are welcome to both learn and contribute.
-In order to apply biblical teaching to your life (or to teach someone else), you must gain an understanding of what the whole Bible teaches us today.
-Systematic Theology is that process of developing, from the contents of Scripture, an orderly framework for understanding each of the subjects that the Bible teaches.
+We are a highly interactive, discussion-based class that’s doing a topic-by-topic study in systematic theology.
+The class’s balanced and casual format invites deep thinkers and those new to theological study to both learn and contribute.
+In order to apply biblical teaching to your life, you must gain an understanding of what the whole Bible teaches.
+Systematic Theology is that process of developing, from the contents of Scripture, an orderly framework for understanding each of the subjects of the Bible.
 Systematic Theology is any study that answers the question “What does the whole Bible teach us today?” about any given subject.

 Zac Watson & Pearce

 The primary aim of our Connections class is to foster camaraderie of discipleship.
 On Sunday mornings, we will go verse by verse through different sections of Scripture, starting with the Sermon on the Mount.
 When we draw near to completing that study, our class will work together to select the next book or section of scripture to be studied.
 As we study, pray, and spend time with each other, we hope to see the members of our class growing as a community of disciples who love one another, serve others, honor The Lord, and effectively spread the fame of God.